dylan-lang/opendylan/documentation/getting-started-cli/source/dylan-environment.rst

       $2 = 720
     ? :exit

-The commands described in this appendix can also be used in the Command Line window within the regular Open Dylan development environment.
+The commands described in this appendix can also be used in the Command Line window within the Open Dylan IDE on Windows.
 Choose **File > Command Line...** from the main window and use commands at the *?* prompt.